Sous Vide Pork Roast

 Equipment 🔪

-Optional equipment: I have a vacuum sealer from wayyyyyy back (like the 1990s).
-If you have one, use it to seal your pork loin.
+Vacuum Sealer (Optional): I have a vacuum sealer from wayyyyyy back (like the 1990s).
+If you have one, use it to seal your pork roast.
 If you don't have one, just use a high-quality freezer resealable bag and squeeze all the air out using the water displacement method.

 Lastly, if you tried Sous Vide Pork Roast following this recipe, please let me know how you liked it by leaving a comment and/or rating!